Career & College Counseling

 ICAP helps students imagine a future career and helps them design the way to get there.
 Students have a chance to look inside - to determine their interests and passions, and outside - to explore and experience career opportunities.
 With greater knowledge, they can imagine and then craft their individual career pathway to success.

 Three out of four jobs in Colorado will require education or training beyond high school.
-When students take the initiative to complete a meaningful ICAP, they find out which pathways fit their learning styles and their unique talents, which careers ignite their imagination, and what kind of training and academic experiences will prepare them for in demand jobs now and for jobs that may not exist when they graduate high school.
+When students take the initiative to complete a meaningful ICAP, they find out which pathways fit their learning styles and their unique talents, which careers ignite their imagination, and what kind of training and academic experiences will prepare them for in demand jobs when they graduate high school.

 When students complete a meaningful ICAP process, they: